Esri/idp/Documentation/SAML/Azure Active Directory.md

    - **Update profiles on sign in**—Enable this option to have ArcGIS update users' `givenName` and `email address` attributes if they've changed since they last signed in.
    - **Enable SAML based group membership**—Enable this option to allow organization members to link specified SAML-based enterprise groups to ArcGIS groups during the [group creation process](https://enterprise.arcgis.com/en/portal/latest/administer/windows/create-groups.htm).
    - **Logout URL**—The IDP URL is used to sign out the currently signed in user.
-   - **Entity ID**—Update this value to use a new entity ID to uniquely identify your portal to Azure AD.
+   - **Entity ID**—Update this value to use a new entity ID to uniquely identify your portal or organization to Azure AD.

    The Encrypt Assertion and Enable signed request settings use the certificate samlcert in the portal keystore.
-To use a new certificate, delete the samlcert certificate, create a new certificate with the same alias (samlcert) following the steps in Import a certificate into the portal, and restart the portal.
+To use a new certificate, delete the samlcert certificate, create a new certificate with the same alias (samlcert) following the steps in [Import a certificate into the portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/import-a-certificate-into-the-portal.htm), and restart the portal.

 8. When finished, click **Update Identity Provider**.

-9. Click **Download service provider metadata** to download the portal's metadata file.
-Information in this file will be used to register the portal as the trusted service provider with Azure AD.
+9. Click **Download service provider metadata** to download the portal's or organization's metadata file.
+Information in this file will be used to register the portal or organization as the trusted service provider with Azure AD.

 ## Register ArcGIS as the trusted service provider with Azure AD